moikot/gluino/README.md

 # Gluino
-A tiny message queue library for processing requests and broadcasting evens for implementing IoT application components communication.
+A tiny message queue library for processing requests and broadcasting evens.
+Using this library you can build an IoT application using low coupled components.

-This library contains a very basic implementation of a message queue and serialization abstractions.
-Exceptions and RTTI are not used intentionally since they might not be supported by the compilers for IOT devices.
+The library contains a very basic implementation of a message queue and serialization abstractions.
+Exceptions and RTTI are not used intentionally since they might not be supported by the compilers on IOT devices.

 [![Build Status](https://api.travis-ci.org/anisimovsergey/gluino.svg?branch=master)](https://travis-ci.org/anisimovsergey/gluino?branch=master)
 [![Build status](https://ci.appveyor.com/api/projects/status/oiyjkkvbiyfy2u0h?svg=true)](https://ci.appveyor.com/project/anisimovsergey/gluino)